WurstCommander/Win10AppRemove/README.md

 - In the current version of the script I keep the weather app because I like it.
 I would suggest to remove Money, News, Sports and Weather apps together and reinstall the weather app again if you want to use it.
+- Tip: Open all your apps with explorer command "shell:appsfolder"

 ## Disclamer